yzlaboratory/car-configurator-blueprints/README.md

 ## infra
 - Grafana Stack for Monitoring is not configured yet
+- Fargate Sidecars for pushing logs to Grafana not configured yet
-- productio environment is not configured yet
+- production environment is not configured yet

 ## Possible other improvements
 - Reuse already saved configs